method5/method5/security.md

 Management database default Method5 schema privileges and why they are granted:

 1. DBA - Because Method5 is primarily intended for database administrators.
+(TODO: This will be changed soon.)
 2. QUOTA UNLIMITED on default tablespace - Because Method5 needs space to write intermediate results.
 In practice it won't use that much space on the remote nodes, since those intermediate results are quickly cleaned up.

-Management database minimum Method5 schema privileges and why they are granted:
+Management database minimum Method5 user privileges and why they are granted:

-**TODO** Currently the minimum and the default are the same.
-This will be changed in a future release.
+1. The minimum privileges to call Method5 on the management database are very minor.
+See the steps to populate the role role_m5_user in install_method5_objects.sql for details.
+However it is up to the M5_USER configuration to limit what those users can run through Method5.